 ABOUT WOOD WICKS

 Each wick is ethically sourced from US-based Forest Stewardship Council Certified Mills.
 Wood Wicks create a more sensual, slow burn and are best known for their soothing crackling sound.
-They throw a lovely wide flame and do not 'mushroom' like cotton wicks.
-We love using Wood Wicks with our soy candles because they are natural, they gradually release their fragrance, and will amplify your experience with soft crackles and dancing flames.
+They throw a lovely wide flame and don't 'mushroom' or produce heavy soot like cotton wicks.
+Not only are you getting a clean and long lasting burn from wood wicks, but they are the more sustainable, natural, and eco-friendly choice!

 BURNING A WOOD WICK CANDLE